Bookkeeping membership (AATQB)

 You're eligible to apply for AAT bookkeeping membership if one or more of the below applies.

-- You've completed the AAT Advanced Certificate in Bookkeeping.
+- You've completed the AAT Advanced (Level 3) Certificate in Bookkeeping on the AQ2016 or Q2022 standards.

 - You're a current full (MAAT) or fellow (FMAAT) member.